MikHulk/cassapi/README.md

 > [!IMPORTANT]
 > I am using podman here but these instructions are easily transposable to docker or
 > kubernetes.
-The Dockerfile is no more no less a "classic" docker file and will work
+The Dockerfile is, no more, no less, a "classic" docker file and will work
 > with docker.

 One can build a new image from the provided Dockerfile.